 While baptisms can and are performed by lay people in cases of emergency, the same is not true for Holy Communion.
 The bishop, priest, or pastor is always the presiding minister of the Eucharist because the Lord’s Supper is the central rite of the church.
 This has been the case at least since the post-apostolic age when, as the Didache in the absence of apostles and itinerant prophets the church elects a bishop to preside at the Eucharist.
 Ignatius of Antioch also states that there is no Eucharist without a bishop.
 The Reformation churches (Lutheran, Reformed, Anglican) also specify that the preaching of the word and the administration of the sacraments belong to the office of the Ministry of the word and sacraments.
 So families at home cannot have their own Communion Service.
 Moreover, for families to go ahead and have “your own supper” (1 Corinthians 11:21) instead of waiting for the whole assembly to gather for the “Lord’s Supper” is schismatic.

 The intention to celebrate the Eucharist should be announced in advance by all means of communication and those who desire to receive communion could register their desire (online response, telephone call) so the pastor and assistants know how many communion packages to prepare.
 Because of the encouragement to maintain social distancing during the COVID-19 pandemic, and the fact that some states are issuing stay-at-home directives except to pick up essential supplies, ministers (ordained or lay) who take the sacrament to people at their residences should behave like other delivery persons.
-Call or text that you are approaching the residence, give the elements to the household members (probably bread only), and not stay for a social visit, especially with the elderly who are most vulnerable to infection.
+Call or text that you are approaching the residence, give the elements to the household members, and do not stay for a social visit, especially with the elderly who are most vulnerable to infection.
 Families and individuals at home would self-communion from these consecrated elements.

 Is there any precedent for this practice?
 As a matter of fact, yes.
 There is testimony from the third and fourth centuries of lay people taking home the consecrated elements to be consumed after a period of fasting or during a period of persecution.
 Witnesses to this self-communion include Tertullian of Carthage (ca. 200), Cyprian of Carthage (ca. 250), Apostolic Tradition 37 (3rd or 4th century), Jerome (late 4th century), and Augustine of Hippo (early 5th century).
 Augustine, however, wrote to discourage the practice since the age of persecution was over and there was the danger of profaning the elements by impious use.
 Also, by the 5th century fewer people were receiving Communion regularly (i.e. daily, weekly).